 - Use a gluten-free yellow cake mix (Bob’s Red Mill or King Arthur brands are great).

-- Make sure your baking powder and other ingredients are certified gluten-free to maintain the recipe’s integrity.
+- Ensure your baking powder and other ingredients are certified gluten-free.

 - Swap flour in homemade versions with a 1:1 gluten-free blend.